hiicharles/howtodo/README.md

-# setup-guides
+# howtodo
-Setup guides for various systems
+Personal collection of installation and setup guides